yankejustin/Obd2MdfToCsv/README.md

 ## Features

-    Convert MDF to CSV: Seamlessly convert OBD2 MDF files into easily readable CSV format.
+- **Convert MDF to CSV**: Seamlessly convert OBD2 MDF files into an easily readable CSV format.
-    Data Integrity: Ensures that all data from the MDF file is accurately represented in the CSV output.
+- **Data Integrity**: Ensures that all data from the MDF file is accurately represented in the CSV output.
-    Filtering Options: Offers options to filter and select specific data parameters for conversion.
+- **Filtering Options**: Offers options to filter and select specific data parameters for conversion.
-    Batch Processing: Supports processing multiple files at once, saving time and effort.
+- **Batch Processing**: Supports processing multiple files at once, saving time and effort.
-    Docker Integration: Packaged with Docker, enabling easy setup and execution across different environments.
+- **Docker Integration**: Packaged with Docker, enabling easy setup and execution across different environments.

 ## Getting Started